Geocodio/docs/source/index.html.md

 Value               | Description
 ------------------- | -----------
-nearest_street      | Nearest match for a specific street with estimated street number nearest_place       | Closest city/town/place
+rooftop             | We found the exact point with rooftop level accuracy nearest_street      | Nearest match for a specific street with estimated street number nearest_place       | Closest city/town/place